 Tucked into the southeastern corner of Ohio, Cincinnati is an upbeat Midwestern city with close ties to the South.
 Separated from Kentucky only by the narrow Ohio and Licking Rivers, it shares a public transit system, an airport and many cultural points of interest with towns of the neighboring state that face its banks.
-This is a boon for visitors, as the location provides Cincinnati vacationers with even more fun things to do in and around the former steamboat town.
+This is a boon for Cincinnati hotel guests, as the location provides Cincinnati vacationers with even more fun things to do in and around the former steamboat town.

 Flora and Fauna: The Cincinnati Zoo and Botanical Garden presents a daily list of animal encounters that include giraffe and camel feedings, elephant baths and wild bird shows.
 Across the river, the Newport Aquarium hosts exhibits such as Jellyfish Gallery and Dangerous and Deadly, which features the redeye piranha, spotted wobbegong and Gila monster.
 Visitors enjoy the Orchid House, rainforest waterfall, and International Butterfly Show at Krohn Conservatory in Eden Park, while a tram tour at Spring Grove Cemetery and Arboretum recounts the history of the uptown grounds and the stories of those laid to rest there.